-One of the most practical things that you can do to prevent child sexual abuse is be aware of behavioral signs of a potential abuser: Someone who may be on the path to sexually abuse a child, or someone who already has but has not been caught by law enforcement.
+One of the most practical things that you can do to prevent child sexual abuse is be aware of behavioral signs of at-risk people: Someone who may be on the path to sexually abuse a child, or someone who already has but has not been caught by law enforcement.
 These signs can also signal other distress that is unrelated to sexual abuse, but may indicate a person needs help.
 Chances are high that if you see these behaviors, it is someone you know and trust, and they can be present in children almost as often as adults.
 There is no profile for someone who is at-risk to abuse a child, just behaviors.

 If you know a child is being sexually abused or that someone is abusing a child, then ignore this section and visit Reporting Allegations To Law Enforcement.
 Be aware that it is law enforcement's job to know the law, how it applies, and how to investigate allegations and suspicions properly, and not yours.
 No amount of information given on this site gives you the expertise to play detective into criminal behavior.